cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

    properties amenable to formal description, modeling, and analysis.
 Any findings may have valuable security implications.

-3. The TEEP protocol has well-defined use cases and includes provisions for constrained environments.
-Modeling the entire protocol is a reasonble learning or training exercise, whereas {{?I-D.farrell-ufmrg-sample}} limits itself to just the `SEARCH` command of {{?RFC9051}}.
+3. The TEEP protocol has well-defined use cases and includes a number of options for flexibility, including provisions for constrained environments.
+Modeling the entire protocol, including all its options, is a reasonable challenge for a learning or training exercise.
+By contrast, {{?I-D.farrell-ufmrg-sample}}
+   limits itself to just the `SEARCH` command of {{?RFC9051}}.

 4. The TEEP protocol follows a typical protocol design in the IETF where various already-standardized technologies are reused.
 In this case, protocols